 See Related: Best Places to Get Married in the World

 Between the bright blue water, beautiful rock formations, and sandy beaches, Barbados is another must-visit location if you plan to visit the Caribbean beach.
 Most of the beaches on this island have not been developed, so they are more natural than some of the other Caribbean Islands with some dated hotels.

 Many who enjoy hitting the green while on the beach find Barbados delightful because several golf courses are available.

 Surfers also take to the island because of the natural wind and waves found daily at the beaches.
 It is safe to say that Barbados is an active island, and if you visit, you should plan to be busy throughout the day at the beach.

 While all the free surfing in Barbados makes it a great destination, the history found throughout this island is astounding.
 Hunte’s Gardens offers some of the most lucrative botanical gardens in the entire Caribbean.

 You can even go underground to Harrison’s Cave and explore one of the world’s natural wonders for several hours.
-The historical building and townships give the island a living history and can keep you busy for the duration of your trip.
+The historical buildings and townships give the island a living history and can keep you busy for your trip.

 In the capital of Jamaica, Kingston, there are mountains, gardens, and beaches that have a number of activities to enjoy.
 Dunn’s River Falls and Park is probably one of the most visited areas in the country throughout the year.